ersanchez/notes/zfs.md

 ### ZFS Send and Receive

-You can move a zfs filesystem from one zpool to another zpool (same or remote computer).
-Using zfs send and receive buys you error checking on the receiving end.
+You can move a ZFS filesystem from one zpool to another zpool (same or remote computer).
+Using ZFS send and receive buys you error checking on the receiving end.
 This is more desireable than `dd` or `rsync`.

 Prior to sending and receiving over ssh you have to consider which user (person or automated process) will be doing the send and receive and what permissions that user has on the origin computer and on the remote computer.